Datura-ai/smart-scrape/docs/running_a_miner.md

-# Bittensor (Vicuna) Miner Setup Guide
+# Bittensor (Smart-Scrape) Miner Setup Guide

-This guide provides detailed instructions for setting up and running a Bittensor Vicuna miner using the smart-scrape repository.
+This guide provides detailed instructions for setting up and running a Bittensor Smart-Scrape miner using the smart-scrape repository.

 ## Prerequisites
 Before you begin, ensure that you have PM2 installed to manage your processes.
 If you don’t have it installed, follow the installation guide [here](https://pm2.io/docs/runtime/guide/installation/).